andoludo/trano/docs/tutorials/first_model.md

 # First model
-In this tutorial, we will generate the Modelica model used in the previous simulation.
-Building on the excitement from the last tutorial, let's dive straight into the process.
+I assume the previous tutorial has ignited your interest in running your first simulation.
+This tutorial demonstrates how to generate the Modelica model used in that simulation.

 ## Input configuration file

-The described building configuration represents a structure designed with high thermal insulation properties.
-It features walls made of three layers of identical materials, each with low thermal conductivity (0.035) and high density (2000 kg/m³).
-The building also includes a window assembly with double glazing, composed of two layers of glass separated by an air gap.
-The building has a floor area of 100 m² and an average room height of 2.5 m, with external walls oriented to the south (azimuth 180°).
-Overall, this configuration suggests an emphasis on energy efficiency and thermal stability, typical of modern residential or low-energy buildings.
+The configuration describes a building that has insulated walls and a specific glazing system.
+The walls are constructed using three layers of a material with uniform thermal properties, a common construction method for energy-efficient structures.
+The building has a floor area of 100 square meters and an average room height of 2.5 meters, indicating it is likely a single-story or low-rise structure.

+Windows are included in the design, featuring double glazing with an air gap, enhancing thermal performance.
+The building is also oriented with a specific azimuth (180 degrees), suggesting a planned approach to sunlight exposure.
+Overall, this building appears to be designed for energy efficiency, likely aiming for good thermal insulation and performance.

 ```yaml
 material:
   - id: MATERIAL:001